 On this date, in 1787, the Underground Railroad is celebrated.
 This organization helped escaped African slaves from the Antebellum South on their journey to freedom in the North, Canada, and Mexico.

-It is believed that it started and got its name when Isaac T. Hopper, a Quaker, organized a system for hiding and aiding escaped slaves.
-Opponents of slavery, abolitionists allowed their homes, called stations, to be used as places where escaped slaves were provided with food, shelter, and money.
-The routes crossed 14 northern states, Canada and Texas, heading to Mexico.
+It is believed that the system originated and gained its name when Isaac T. Hopper, a Quaker, established a network for hiding and aiding escaped slaves.
+Opponents of slavery, abolitionists, allowed their homes, called stations, to be used as places where escaped slaves were provided with food, shelter, and money.
+The routes crossed 14 northern states, Canada, and Texas, heading to Mexico.

 Mexico abolished slavery in 1829 when Texas was still part of the country, prompting white, slave-holding immigrants to fight for independence in the Texas Revolution.
-The Free Soil Party was a public policy influence too.
-The Alamo conflict was an indicator of America's Qwest spreading slavery in the Southwest.
+The Free Soil Party also had a significant impact on public policy.
+The Alamo conflict was an indicator of America's quest to spread slavery in the Southwest.
 Once they formed the Republic of Texas in 1836, they made slavery legal again, and it continued to be legal when Texas joined the U.S. as a state in 1845.

-It is estimated that by 1850, around 3,000 people worked on the Underground Railroad.
-Some of the best-known people who provided help on the route included William Still, Gerrit Smith, Salmon Chase, David Ruggle, Thomas Garrett, William Purvis, Jane Grey Swisshelm, William Wells Brown, Frederick Douglass, Henry David Thoreau, Lucretia Mott, Charles Langston, Levi Coffin, and Susan B. Anthony.
+It is estimated that by 1850, approximately 3,000 people were involved in the Underground Railroad.
+Some of the best-known individuals who assisted on the route included William Still, Gerrit Smith, Salmon Chase, David Ruggles, Thomas Garrett, William Purvis, Jane Grey Swisshelm, William Wells Brown, Frederick Douglass, Henry David Thoreau, Lucretia Mott, Charles Langston, Levi Coffin, and Susan B. Anthony.

-The Underground Railroad also used volunteers known as conductors who went to the South and helped guide slaves to safety.
-One of the most important was a former slave, Harriet Tubman.
+The Underground Railroad also utilized volunteers known as conductors, who traveled to the South and assisted slaves in guiding them to safety.
+One of the most notable was Harriet Tubman, a former slave.
 She made over 20 secret trips to the South, leading more than 1000 slaves to freedom.
-During the Civil War, with the Union army traveling to South Carolina, she was a liaison between the soldiers and newly freed Blacks, moving them towards self-sufficiency.
+During the Civil War, as the Union army traveled to South Carolina, she served as a liaison between the soldiers and newly freed African Americans, helping them toward self-sufficiency.

 Underground Railroad Stations were usually about 20 miles apart.
 Conductors used covered wagons or carts with false bottoms to carry slaves from one station to another.
 Runaway slaves usually hid during the day and traveled at night.
-Some involved notified runaways of their stations by brightly lit candles in a window or by lanterns in the front yard.
+Some involved individuals notified runaways of their locations by placing brightly lit candles in a window or by setting up lanterns in the front yard.
 By the middle of the 19th century, it was estimated that over 50,000 slaves had escaped from the South using the Underground Railroad.

 British Educational Communications and Technology Agency, Millburn Hill Road,